 By Rich Nilsen

 How can one possibly beat Saratoga, one of the toughest meets that handicappers will face all year long?
 The top barns converge on the beautiful upstate New York track every summer, and the money of horseplayers everywhere follows in droves.
 Pools are plentiful, but so are the contentious races.
-And it those contentious races that can make Saratoga so difficult to beat.
+And it is those contentious races that can make Saratoga racetrack so difficult to beat.

 I have been going to “the Spa” since I was a young boy.
 In fact the first trip I know of, there were a couple of two years olds by the name of Affirmed and Alydar running that day.
 My Dad liked Alydar.
 My Mom and brother, neither of whom knew how to handicap, were on Affirmed.
 I guess this was my first lesson that handicapping can be a humbling game.